Retrofit Strategy: A Whole-House Way of Thinking

 Retrofit-only projects as complete outcomes

-Some projects are deliberately and appropriately limited in scope.
+Some projects are deliberately limited in scope.

 A homeowner may want to improve comfort, reduce energy use, and prepare their house for a lower-carbon future without any intention of extending or reconfiguring the layout.
 In these cases, a retrofit strategy can stand on its own as a complete and responsible piece of work.